microsoft/Trieste/samples/infix/beyond-infix.md

 For more of a challenge, consider that with this feature it becomes possible to write recursive, or even mutually recursive, functions.
 Either detect and reject that case as an error, or try implementing recursive function evaluation.

+> [!CAUTION]
-**Safety note when capturing data in passes:** it is quite easy to cause memory safety bugs by accidentally holding references to objects captured during pass construction, whose lifetime might be shorter than that of the pass itself.
+> When capturing data in passes, it is quite easy to cause memory safety bugs by accidentally holding references to objects captured during pass construction, whose lifetime might be shorter than that of the pass itself.
-Make sure to copy or `shared_ptr` data into your pass, rather than holding a long-lived reference to something whose lifetime might be uncertain.
+> Make sure to copy or `shared_ptr` data into your pass, rather than holding a long-lived reference to something whose lifetime might be uncertain.
-In our example, `infix::Config` is a struct with a few booleans, so it would be fine to copy around.
+> In our example, `infix::Config` is a struct with a few booleans, so it would be fine to copy around.
-Larger objects might benefit from `shared_ptr` or similar machinery.
+> Larger objects might benefit from `shared_ptr` or similar machinery.
-Since we specifically used `infix::Config` to enable or disable rules, we opted to pass in pointers to `ToggleYes` and `ToggleNo` functions rather than capturing the config itself.
+> Since we specifically used `infix::Config` to enable or disable rules, we opted to pass in pointers to `ToggleYes` and `ToggleNo` functions rather than capturing the config itself.
-Regardless of how you proceed, remember to use AddressSanitizer to check for problems - when developing this extension, one resource management issue only appeared during cross-platform testing.
+> Regardless of how you proceed, remember to use AddressSanitizer to check for problems - when developing this extension, one resource management issue only appeared during cross-platform testing.
-It was immediately reproducible locally using sanitizers, however.
+> It was immediately reproducible locally using sanitizers, however.

 ## Tuples in Infix